HonestGoat/OGCWin/README.md

 ✅ **Debloat Windows** – Remove unnecessary bloatware for a leaner, faster system.
 ✅ **Privacy Enhancements** – Disable Windows telemetry, tracking, and data collection.
-✅ **Gaming optimisations** – Tune Windows settings for improved gaming performance.
+✅ **Gaming Optimisations** – Tune Windows settings for improved gaming performance.
 ✅ **Automated Software Installation** – Install essential apps, game launchers, and utilities with one click.
 ✅ **System Troubleshooting & Repair** – Diagnose and fix common Windows issues automatically.
 ✅ **New PC Setup Wizard** – A step-by-step guide to optimising a new PC or fresh Windows installation.